-Introduction and Overview
+I. Introduction and Overview

-The Montana Land Information Act (MLIA) requires that the Montana Land Information Advisory Council (MLIAC), under the legislative authority of the Montana State Library (MSL), prepare an annual Land Information Plan that describes Montana's priority needs to collect, maintain, and disseminate of land information (MCA 90-1-404(c)).
+The Montana Land Information Act (MLIA) requires that the Montana Land Information Advisory Council (MLIAC or the Council), under the legislative authority of the Montana State Library (MSL), prepare an annual Land Information Plan (the Montana Land Information Plan or the Land Plan) that describes Montana's priority needs to collect, maintain, and disseminate land information (MCA 90-1-404(c)).
 Those priority needs are used in part to allocate funds from the state land information account.
-In order to define the priority needs, MSL has solicited advice from the MLIAC, the Montana Spatial Data Infrastructure (MSDI) Theme Stewards, and other stakeholders.
+In order to define the priority needs, MSL has solicited advice from the Council, the Montana Spatial Data Infrastructure (MSDI) Theme Stewards, and other stakeholders.
 Priorities must be consistent with the intent of the MLIA which recognizes the importance of digital land information for all sectors of Montana society.
 It also recognizes the need to ensure that digital land information is:

-- Collected consistently in accordance with standards; - Maintained accurately in accordance with standards; - Made available in common ways for all potential uses and users, both private and public.
+- Collected consistently in accordance with standards; - Maintained accurately in accordance with standards; and - Made available in common ways for all potential uses and users, both private and public.

-The priorities documented in this plan describe tasks that MLIAC, as representatives of the larger Montana GIS community, deem critical to the work of Montana GIS users and are high priorities for data integration, maintenance and require statewide coordination.
+The priorities documented in this plan describe tasks that the Council, as representatives of the larger Montana GIS community, deem critical to the work of Montana GIS users and are high priorities for data integration, maintenance and require statewide coordination.

-These priorities represent key areas of focus during the plan period and are in addition to the day to day work that is conducted by MSL staff and local state and federal partners to develop and use the 15 Framework themes formally recognized by MLIAC and collectively referred to as the Montana Spatial Data Infrastructure (MSDI).
+These priorities represent key areas of focus during the plan period and are in addition to the day to day work that is conducted by MSL staff and local state and federal partners to develop and use the 15 Framework themes formally recognized by the Council and collectively referred to as the MSDI.
 Readers are encouraged to review online summary information about the MSDI (http://geoinfo.msl.mt.gov/Home/msdi) to learn more about theme data, its construction and maintenance, theme stakeholders, funding and support, cross-MSDI theme relationships and current related projects.

-The Land Plan also reflects Montana's vision for a Spatial Data Infrastructure that encourages and integrates data developed at the local level by those who are considered the authoritative data sources into a statewide resource that meets the needs of all Montana stakeholders.
+The Land Plan also reflects Montana's vision for a spatial data infrastructure that encourages and integrates data developed at the local level by those who are considered the authoritative data sources into a statewide resource that meets the needs of all Montana stakeholders.
 Grant priorities documented in the plan support this vision.

 Finally, as is required by statute, the Land Plan contains a budget designed to accomplish the goals of the plan.
-By defining annual priorities, the plan provides a roadmap that directs the collective efforts of MSL, MLIAC, and MSDI Theme Stewards.
+By defining annual priorities, the plan provides a roadmap that directs the collective efforts of MSL, the Council, and MSDI Theme Stewards.
 This plan also provides guidance for our partners including the Montana Association of Geographic Information Professionals (MAGIP), GIS practitioners and others interested in contributing to the development and maintenance of the MSDI and furthering the interests of GIS in Montana.

+II.
 Funding, Timeline and Grant Process